1995: The year the future began

 Holbrooke’s cajoling kept the talks going, although near the end he, too, seemed resigned to their failure.

 At almost the last possible moment, as the American negotiating team was convening its close-out meeting in fact, the Serbian president, Slobodan Milosevic, proposed a compromise that resolved the final territorial dispute of the talks.

-But at Dayton, he made important concessions and pushed for a negotiated settlement to the Bosnian war, so that the international economic sanctions imposed on Serbia by the United Nations could be lifted, as they were.
+But at Dayton, Milosevic made important concessions and pushed for a negotiated settlement to the Bosnian war, so that the international economic sanctions imposed on Serbia by the United Nations could be lifted, as they were.
 He also wanted to rehabilitate his international image, but that never happened.
 Milosevic was indicted in 1999 for crimes against humanity, was turned from power in 2000, was arrested in Belgrade in 2001 and sent to The Hague to stand trial.
-He died in a prison cell there in 2006.
+He died there in a prison cell in 2006.